gallettilance/gallettilance.github.io/final_project.md

  Keep in mind that the scope of this project should reflect two months worth of work.
 Do not be overly simple or ambitious.
 The course staff will provide feedback on your proposal.

- **Please form groups of 1-5 students and create either a GitHub repo.
+ **Please form groups of 1-5 students and create a GitHub repo.
 Submit your GitHub repo URL here: https://forms.gle/ZswPBRmBXrRyQuLc6.**

  Your proposal should be submitted as `README.md` in your project GitHub repo.

 ## Midterm Report and Presentation (Due 11/5)

  The midterm report and 5-minute presentation should include the following.
   - Preliminary visualizations of data.